hespanha/tenscalc/README.md

 The example above and many others can be found in `tenscalc\examples`.

-### Full documentaion
+### Full documentation

 Full documentation for this toolbox can be found in

 * `doc/tenscalc.pdf`

-additiona tecnhnical information can be found at
+Additional technical information can be found at

 * `doc/ipm.pdf`
 * `doc/csparse.pdf`